JungleMail | Configuring subscription functionality

 2. Under Site Collection Administration, click EnovaPoint JungleMail Site Collection Settings.

 3. At the bottom of the page, enable Subscribe, unsubscribe and the subscription management functionality.
-Also enable subscription on topics of interest.
+Enable subscription on topics of interest, too.

 Now we can move on to creating subscription topics.